 What constitutes retaliation after medical leave?

-Retaliation after medical leave occurs when an employer takes adverse actions against an employee for exercising their rights to medical leave, such as termination, demotion, or creating a hostile work environment.
+Retaliation after medical leave generally occurs when an employer takes adverse actions against an employee for exercising their rights to medical leave, such as termination, demotion, or creating a hostile work environment.

 How can I prove retaliation after taking medical leave?